Dress shoe: Monk shoes

 A monk shoe (also called a monkstrap) has no lacing, and is closed by a strap with a buckle.
 Monk shoes are typically regarded as less formal; they are often considered appropriate for business formal, but rarely appropriate with any kind of formal attire.

 Derbies

 Derbies, or Blüchers in America, are similar to Oxfords, but have open lacing.
 They are a little less formal, and are often worn in brown, with some brogueing.

 Loafers

 Loafers, or slip-ons, come in both men's and women's styles.
 It is not unusual for a man's loafer to have a tassel, although this can be seen in women's varieties too.
 Loafers were originally men's shoes, and are usually thought of as such, although women do now wear them.

 Other styles

-In addition to the above, there are various other types of footwear to accompany formalwear, such as boat shoes i.e. Sperrys, the court shoe (also called opera shoe, or patent pumps) for eveningwear and the dress boot for daywear.
+In addition to the above, there are various other types of footwear to accompany formal wear, such as boat shoes i.e. Sperrys, the court shoe (also called opera shoe, or patent pumps) for eveningwear and the dress boot for daywear.